vimond/replay/README.md

 It constitutes a tiny framework that allows for wrapping and plugging in advanced streaming and playback technologies as first-class React components.
 The goal is "thinking in React" as much as possible.

 So far it integrates with [Shaka Player](https://github.com/google/shaka-player), partly [Rx-player](https://github.com/canalplus/rx-player), and [HLS.js](https://github.com/video-dev/hls.js).
-That covers MPEG-DASH, HLS, and smooth streams.
+That covers MPEG-DASH, HLS, and smooth streams, besides MP4 files that can be played natively in the browser.

 The Replay player also aims to "get the job done" when it comes to simply embedding a video file to be played in a React app, and with custom controls.

+Documentation is written but not published yet.

 One goal has been to learn and use quite new technologies and patterns in the React and Javascript ecosystem.
 The following is studied, applied or planned applied: